nginx-clojure/nginx-clojure.github.io/More.md

 #### Disable Tomcat Access Log

-When we need access log , use Nginx access log instead of Tomcat access log.
+When we need the access log, use Nginx's access log instead of Tomcat's access log.

-In server.xml comment AccessLogValve configuration to disable Tomcat access log.
+In server.xml comment out AccessLogValve configuration to disable Tomcat access log.

 ```xml
 <!--